 Walking through the actual village of Kompong Phluk turned out to be the best part of the trip!

-I’d like to imagine that a reasonable percentage of what we spent to get here benefits this community, even if through public works or social investment at the governmental level, but it seems impossible to know for certain.
+I’d like to imagine that a reasonable percentage of what we spent to get here benefits this community, even if through public works or social investment at the governmental level, but it’s impossible to know for certain.

 When to Visit Kompong Phluk

 You may have noticed by now that this village doesn’t seem to be doing a lot of “floating.”
 We’re currently in the throws of dry season, so Kompong Phluk’s village center resembles more of a road than a canal.
-In the rainy season, that all changes, and the entire town becomes waterlogged.
+In the rainy season we’re told that all changes, and the entire town becomes waterlogged.

 There are pros and cons to visiting in both seasons.